hui444/mayor-codes/README.md

 27may reorganised codes, home button issue fixed, made the links in bookmarks page actual links, made text boxes, questions with radio buttons and create button in create page.

 28may resolved warnings

+30may changed button colour, reorganised codes, added create feature (dropdown to select number of modules & textboxes), changed links to description and timetable names are now hyperlinks. added a file named HoverDescription that allows a description to appear when the cursor hovers over text - but it is unused.